-Four Best Beaches in Newcastle
+Four Best Newcastle Beaches

 Visiting Australia’s second oldest city without seeing its beaches is like bringing coal to Newcastle – totally pointless.